CodaBool/p09-scraper-consumer/README.md

 So, scraping becomes the solution for hacking together data outside confines of official apps.

 # 🖊️ Details
-> you can find more info about this project in my blog post [here](https://codabool.com/blog/17)
+> you can find more info about this project in my blog post [here](https://codabool.com/blog/17) and an update on it as well [here](https://codabool.com/blog/27)

 # 🦫 Rewritten